tara-m-harwood/mod2_notes/README.md

   * complete migration file for each table in `db\migrate`
   * blank controller for each class in `app\controllers`
   * model for each class in `app\models` -- may need editing, based on relationships
-  * all of the routes, which can be verified by running `rails routes` (scroll up to top)
+  * all of the routes, which can be verified by running `rails routes` and scrolling to the top

 ## Migrate database
 * check each of the migration files in `db\migrate`; edit if desired